learn-anything/learn-anything/readme.md

 ## Tasks

+Issues are made in [this repo](https://github.com/nikitavoloboev/la-issues) for now.
+Until [this](https://github.com/calcom/synclinear.com/issues/127) is solved.

+Below will be moved to GitHub issues soon enough.
+Main focus is not getting the app + website deployed.
+Then proper GitHub issue workflow will be setup.

 - move markdown parser from ts to rust
   - use [markdown-rs](https://github.com/wooorm/markdown-rs)
   - currently doing this part in [rust repo](https://github.com/nikitavoloboev/rust)